arista-channel/acws/docs/lab/access.md

 # Lab Access

-Welcome to the Arista Cmapus ATD Workshop!
+Welcome to the Arista Campus ATD Workshop!

 ## Labs

-As part of this workshop, you will be copnfiguring and interacting with Arista's campus ecosystem.
+As part of this workshop, you will be configuring and interacting with Arista's campus ecosystem.
 Each pod is con

 - [x] 12 x Arista Campus Pods
 - [x] 2 x Students assigned per pod

-Each Arista Campus Pod is equiped with the hardware in front of you and the software
+Each Arista Campus Pod is equipped with the hardware in front of you and the software

 <div class="grid cards" markdown>